MariahCasciola/We-Love-Movies/README.md

     {"score": 3, "content": "New content..."}
     ```

-+ Error message recieved when requesting a review that does not exist, responds with a 404 status code.
++ Error message received when requesting a review that does not exist; responds with a 404 status code.

     ```json
     {"error": "Review cannot be found."}
     ```

-+ Error message recieved when requesting with missing `score` field in body:
++ Error message received when requesting with missing `score` field in the body:

     ```json
     {"error": "A 'score' property is required."}
     ```

-+ Error message recieved when requesting with missing `content` field in body:
++ Error message received when requesting with missing `content` field in the body:

     ```json
     {"error": "A 'content' property is required."}